 Controlling Condensation in Your Truck Camper

 If you've been told that condensation discomfort is just something you have to accept, and that damage can't be avoided, we're happy to tell you this isn’t true!
-For starters, the way Scout campers are constructed actually demote condensation and thermal bridging, but more on that shortly.
+For starters, the way Scout campers are constructed actually prevent condensation and thermal bridging, but more on that shortly.

 What is Condensation?